Great Casterton

-Great Casterton is a village and civil parish in the county of Rutland in the East Midlands of England.
+Great Casterton is a village and civil parish in the county of Rutland in England.
 It is located at the crossing of the Roman Ermine Street and the River Gwash.

 Geography

 The village is approximately three miles to the north-west of Stamford and very close to the county border with Lincolnshire (South Kesteven).
 Just to the north is Tickencote.